jswny/sad/README.md

     - `ENCRYPTED_DEPLOY_KEY_PATH`: the path to the encrypted deploy key
     - `ENCRYPTED_DEPLOY_KEY_CYPHER_KEY`: the encrypted deploy key cypher key
     - `ENCRYPTED_DEPLOY_KEY_IV`: the encrpyted deploy key initialization vector
-    - `DOCKER_IMAGE_SHELL`: the shell to be used to run commands inside the Docker container, this depends on which distribution you are using for your base image.
-Usually `sh` will work
 7. If you are not using a [multistage build](https://docs.docker.com/develop/develop-images/multistage-build/), you should remove the `--target build` from the `docker build` command.
 You can also just mark your only step as `build` if you don't have multiple steps.

 ## How it Works